 For more information about our vision, values, and agricultural practices and methods, please view our Values page.

 At the start of the season (May) you can expect lesser "weight" in your share with more “greens” and spring crops, mostly out of the high tunnel greenhouse.
 As the weather warms and the outdoor gardens start growing, the heavier produce comes into season.
 If a full share seems like a lot, you may want to consider a bi-weekly share or splitting the share with a friend.
 A full share will usually feed a family of 3-4, or two people who eat a lot of vegetables and cook often or are vegetarians.
 A bi-weekly share will provide plenty of vegetables for a couple who occasionally eats at home.
-This year we are not planning CSA pick-up during the month of July, to allow the gardens to grow and kick into the mid summer production late July/early August.
+The month of July can often times be lower volume of vegetables as the spring varieties are finished and the summer varieties may not be fully producing.
+For this reason we build in extra weeks for the CSA season so that we can skip a week now and then due to low vegetable production any given week.
 This also allows our CSA customers their "vacation" time without affecting their CSA pick-up.
-Generally we do NOT have a CSA share the week of the Sturgis Motorcycle Rally.
+Also, we generally we do NOT have a CSA share the week of the Sturgis Motorcycle Rally.